top of page

 The Timeline

-When we started is still out for debate, but it was at least 2000, and we have only missed three years since (and one because the world shut down on us).
+When we started this tradition is still up for debate, but it was at least 2000, and we have only missed three years since (and one because the world shut down on us).

 Year by Year